Articles on: Getting Started

 • Global level only has 3 parameters

-• Supplier/Product levels have all 11 parameters
+• Product level has all 11 parameters

 • Some fields may be conditionally hidden